ywangd/midle/README.md

 ```
 The content of `error` is now `MIDLE_RUNTIME_ERR - Undefined variable: a`.

+A demo GUI application is also available to showcase how MIDLE can run
+interactively in IDL virtual machine.
+The entry routine of the GUI application
+is named **MAIN**, which runs automatically in IDL virtual machine.

 ## <a name="missing-features"></a>Missing Features
 The missing features fall into two broad categories.
 The first category is *By